alexlaurence/NIfTI-Image-Converter/README.md

 $ chmod +x nii2png.py
 ```

-You can move `nii2png.py` into your bin directory, and it will be runnable from anywhere.
+Optional: You can also move `nii2png.py` into your bin directory, and it will be runnable from anywhere.

 ## Usage